tbenne10/TopographicSurveyAnalysis/README.md

 # TopographicSurveyAnalysis
 CNN classification for scoring topographic images to measure spatial awareness

 This repo is designed to provide an example of how to implement a custom topographic survey setup that scores submitted responses using a convolutional neural network.
 Updated code and information is pending.
+The assessment page was combined into a single page to give a visual of the entire survey.

 These scripts will not work by default without configuration, specifically in choosing directories to operate on.
 Only run_participants.py contains a GUI to allow directory selection.
 This is because the other files are intended to be run in an IDE (preferably Spyder) with adjustments made as needed.
 Additionally, run_participants.py will rely on the structure of the CSV file that it is made to run.